-Even though the number of "stop and frisks" conducted in New York is only a snapshot of who is being stopped and frisked by police, it is likely indicative of the "stop and frisk" practices throughout the country.82 Based on this data, this Article concludes that juveniles are consistently the largest group subjected to "stop and frisk" searches.83
+Even though the number of "stop and frisks" conducted in New York is only a snapshot of who is being stopped and frisked by police, it is likely indicative of the "stop and frisk" practices throughout the country.
+Based on this data, this Article concludes that juveniles are consistently the largest group subjected to "stop and frisk" searches.
+Based on this data,